-A Member shall have only one opportunity while the Member is in active service or during Disability Service to elect a joint and survivor annuity that provides a joint and 100% survivor annuity or a joint and 75% survivor annuity pursuant to the preceding paragraph.
-If such joint and survivor annuity does not commence as of the Member's retirement, either because the Member revokes his election or because the Member does not retire, the Member may not elect a similar joint and survivor annuity option until after the Member's termination of employment.
+A Member shall have only one opportunity while the Member is in active service or during Disability Service to elect a Post-retirement Survivor Annuity that provides a 100% survivor annuity or a 75% survivor annuity pursuant to the preceding paragraph.
+If such annuity does not commence as of the Member's retirement, either because the Member revokes his election or because the Member does not retire, the Member may not elect a similar annuity option until after the Member's termination of employment.